Skip to Content

 Playdough and Clay

-While playdough may be moulded and pressed purely for enjoyment, as children get older they learn that playdough can be manipulated into shapes and used to create representations of objects.
+While playdough might be moulded and pressed purely for enjoyment, as children get older they learn that playdough can be manipulated into shapes and used to create representations of objects.

-A child can build a playdough house or dinosaur and this creation then becomes part of their pretend play.
+A child might build a playdough house or dinosaur and this creation then becomes part of their pretend play.

 Sand and Water Play